CGomezNarvaez/Stock-Market-Prediction-Using-LSTM-and-Online-News-Sentiment-Analysis/README.md

 * Before to run only the final notebook of the application, please download the folder _data sets_ and create the final data set with the notebook _04 data wrangling_.

-If you find any issue with the notebooks, contact camiloegomeznarvaez@gmail.com
+If you find any issue with the notebooks, please contact camiloegomeznarvaez@gmail.com